 Don’t be afraid to pay for a service that can help you track your website’s traffic.
 You don’t want a counter telling you how many people have visited.

 The information you’ll omit will be critical to improving your site’s flaws.

-The traffic logs provided by a reputable web hosting service can provide significant information on the sources of traffic to a website, such as search engines, directories, and other links.
+The traffic logs provided by a reputable web hosting service can provide crucial information on the traffic sources to a website, such as search engines, directories, and other links.

-There are no log files used by these services.
-On any page you’d like to track, a little line of code is usually added to it.
-When the page is browsed, data is stored on a distant server and can be accessed in real time in the form of charts and tables.
+These services do not use any log files.
+A little line of code is usually added to any page you’d like to track.
+When the page is looked at, the data is sent to a remote server and can be looked at in real time using charts and tables.

 Log analysis software is often expensive and difficult to implement.
 In addition to commercial software, free log analysis tools like Analog are also available.

-There are a number of metrics to look for in a good traffic recording service:
+There are several metrics to look for in a good traffic recording service:

 - How many people visit your site?

 - 3. How are visitors finding your site?

 - 4: What traffic comes from search engines, links from other sites, and other sources?